Pursuit Special: Disposal and restoration

-When production was completed, the intact Pursuit Special was sold to a wrecking yard in Broken Hill, along with other wrecks from the movie.
-The GT Falcon was then onsold to another wrecker in South Australia and in the mid-1980s, the car was rescued by Bob Fursenko, who restored the interceptor by having a new nose cone and air dam fitted, but retaining the fuel tanks from Mad Max 2.
+When production was completed, the intact Pursuit Special was sold to a wrecking yard in Broken Hill, along with other wrecks from the film.
+The GT Falcon was then onsold to another wrecker Hilliers Auto Salvage in South Australia and in the mid-1980s, the car was rescued by Bob Fursenko, who restored the interceptor by having a new nose cone and air dam fitted, but retaining the fuel tanks from Mad Max 2.
 Fursenko confirmed the vehicle's authenticity with Kennedy Miller.
 It was subsequently shown widely in Australia before being sold by Fursenko and shipped to the Cars of the Stars Motor Museum in England, where it stayed until its closure in 2011.
 It was then relocated to the Dezer Car Museum in Miami, Florida.

 Mad Max: Fury Road

-While the Pursuit Special did not appear in Mad Max Beyond Thunderdome, the vehicle returned for the fourth film in the franchise, Mad Max: Fury Road.
+While the Pursuit Special was absent in Mad Max Beyond Thunderdome, the vehicle returned for the fourth film in the franchise, Mad Max: Fury Road.
 Miller stated that "all the vehicles are kind of hybrid, cobbled together, from the wrecks of the past".
 The vehicle only features briefly in the film; it is captured along with Max in the opening sequence, and is shown being repaired by a group of Immortan Joe's followers.
-It returns in the final battle, driven by one of the War Boys, only to be crushed between two larger vehicles.
-When asked in an interview with The Hollywood Reporter if Fury Road is a reboot or sequel, George Miller implied that it may not be, saying that "the films are loosely connected".
+It returns in the final battle, driven by one of the War Boys, only to be crushed between the War Rig and the fuel transporter, the People Eater.
+When asked in an interview with The Hollywood Reporter whether Fury Road is a reboot or sequel, George Miller implied that it may not be, saying that "the films are loosely connected".
 However, the comic book prequel to the film, for which Miller received a story credit, places it after Mad Max Beyond Thunderdome.
+The comic also shows how he got the motor for the salvage car and ends with Max driving it for the first time.

+Furiosa: A Mad Max Saga

+The Pursuit Special appears briefly in the prequel film Furiosa: A Mad Max Saga, as Max Rockatansky watches Furiosa return to the Citadel.